 Participants in the Certificate program will have eighteen months to participate in 9 trainings.

 - Undoing Racism or An Alliance Racism Workshop

 Two elective courses of the participants choosing

-As a part of the certificate program, you will be a part of a small cohort that meets periodically.
-This will be an opportunity to network and learn from other community development professionals.
-These conversations will largely be driven by your interests.
+As a part of the certificate program, you will be a part of a cohort that meets quarterly.
+This will be an opportunity to network and learn from other community development professionals through conversations largely driven by your interests.

 $100, plus the MACDC rate for each training (or student/intern rate, if applicable).